Savannah history, shaped by fascinating people and dramatic, and often times tragic events, is rich, colorful and

 On Dec.
 21, 1864 Federal troops marched unopposed into the City of Savannah.
 A prison camp was set up on Bay Street and temporary quarters were erected in the squares.
-Charles Green, a wealthy English cotton merchant, hoping to buy Sherman’s good will and keep his inventory of cotton safe from confiscation, offered his mansion on Madison Square for military headquarters.
+The following day, Charles Green, a wealthy English cotton merchant, hoping to buy Sherman’s good will and keep his inventory of cotton safe from confiscation, offered his mansion on Madison Square for military headquarters.
 It was here that Sherman penned his famous message to President Lincoln…“I beg to present to you, as a Christmas gift, the city of Savannah, with one hundred and fifty guns and plenty of ammunition and also about 25,0000 bales of cotton.”
 Sherman occupied Green’s home, now known as the Green-Meldrim House, until he left for Beaufort, South Carolina, on the 21st of January, 1865.

 The Port of Savannah flourished after the Civil War.
 Cotton again proved to be Savannah’s salvation, and it remained the most important single commodity shipped across Savannah’s wharves.
 In 1886-1887, the Cotton Exchange was constructed as a world center for the cotton trade.
 But by the early 1890s hard times were back.
 Cotton production increased and prices started falling.
 To make matters worse, in 1915, the cotton-destroying boll weevil invaded Georgia and eventually destroyed half of the state’s cotton.